Precision neuro-imaging will deliver personalised diagnostic and treatment approaches for patients with chronic neurological disease.

-Precision neuro-imaging in both research & clinical care has the potential to deliver personalised diagnostic and treatment approaches.
-Artificial intelligence is expected to play a huge role in transforming neuro-imaging, through automation and increased productivity, enhanced reporting accuracy and the rapid identification of critical abnormalities.
+Artificial intelligence (AI) is expected to transform both research and clinical neuro-imaging through automation and increased productivity, enhanced reporting accuracy and the rapid identification of critical abnormalities.

-In SNAC, we are committed to develop artificial intelligence algorithms and software platforms that seamlessly integrate with radiology clinical workflows.
-Key methods in deep learning technology, including classification, segmentation and augmentation, are employed to solve specific problems in the domain of neuro-imaging.
+At SNAC, we are committed to developing AI algorithms and software platforms that seamlessly integrate with clinical radiology workflows – providing value add for clinicians without a single additional keystroke or mouse-click.
+SNAC has equipped with extensive experience in deep learning technology, including classification, segmentation and augmentation, to solve problems in the domain of neuro-imaging.

-A deep learning model with segmentation techniques can shrink the time needed to determine lesion volume to just 3 seconds.
-This is a significant saving in time and cost, and makes it possible for using such quantitative analysis result in clinical practice.
+A deep learning model with segmentation techniques can drastically reduce the time required to determine lesion volume – to just 3 seconds.
+This equates to a significant saving in time and cost, and makes it possible to use quantitative scan analytics in clinical practice.

-Multiple sclerosis white matter lesions have a heterogeneous appearance on T1-weighted MRI images that reflects the severity of tissue injury.
+Volumetric analysis of specific tissue types may be confounded by the presence of pathology, such as white matter lesions in multiple sclerosis.
+These lesions have a heterogeneous appearance on T1-weighted MRI images that reflects the severity of tissue injury.
 Hypointense white matter lesions are often misclassified as grey matter or cerebrospinal fluid by automated segmentation algorithms, resulting in biased brain substructure volume assessment.

-Using inpainting techniques by imaging augmentation based on AI algorithm can mitigate this issue, thus improve the accuracy and consistency of brain volume measurement results from automatic analysis pipelines.
+The use of AI-algorithm based ‘inpainting’ techniques to augment images prior to analysis can mitigate this issue, improving the accuracy and consistency of brain volume measurement results from automatic analysis pipelines.